19hours/sg-statutes/Acts/Architects Act.md

 (2) If elections held for the purposes of subsection (1)(c) result in less than 6 persons being elected as members of the Board thereunder, the Minister may appoint such number, as he thinks fit, of registered architects who have in force a practising certificate to be members of the Board, except that the number of members so appointed and the number of members elected under subsection (1)(c) shall not exceed 6 in the aggregate.

-(3) The members elected under subsection (1)(c) shall hold office for a term not exceeding 3 years and shall be eligible for re-election for not more than 2 consecutive terms.
+(3) The members elected under subsection (1)(c) shall hold office for a term not exceeding 3 years and shall be eligible for re-election.

+[Act 20 of 2017 wef 06/10/2017]

+(3A) However, a person is ineligible for re-election to office as a member under subsection (1)(c) if the re-election would result in the person holding office as a member for 3 consecutive terms.

+[Act 20 of 2017 wef 06/10/2017]

 (4) Only registered architects of at least 10 years’ standing may be elected under subsection (1)(c) or appointed under subsection (2) as members of the Board.